Package org.nasengolem.util.zip

 Since Java does not natively support tuples or pattern matching, this implementation

-uses tuples from the org.jooq.lambda.tuple
+uses tuples from the org.jooq.lambda.tuple package to fill that gap.

 - Author: